 Buying from the official Disney World site is the easiest route but it isn’t the cheapest.
 Mousesavers always has great advice on discount tickets and they currently recommend Undercover Tourist.
 That site currently offers tickets anywhere from a $30-$70 discount, depending on what tickets you’re looking for.
 They also offer ticket bundles for Disney World and Universal Orlando if you are interested.

 Getting discounted tickets is an easy way to save money on your trip, even if the savings are somewhat minimal.
 Many people think that there will be big savings on some secret site.
 While that isn’t true, saving around $50 a ticket is well worth it.

-With Star Wars: Galaxy’s Edge opening later this year I would expect at least one major ticket price increase.
-That will likely come in February.
-If you have the means then I’d encourage you to get Disney World tickets sooner rather than later.
-Of course, there may be some packages (like Free Dining that is currently being offered from July 5 through September) where you need to purchase tickets from Disney.
+Over the last few years, Disney has annually increased the price of tickets.
+With that in mind, if you have the means then I’d encourage you to get Disney World tickets sooner rather than later.
+Of course, there may be some packages (like Free Dining that will be offered later) where you need to purchase tickets from Disney.
 Still, if you aren’t trying for Free Dining then get your tickets as soon as possible.